frederic-perez/AmE-dictionary/data/dictionary.md

 __ructions__ _n_
 __rudder__ _n_ :three::hammer: (airplane) _Dan is like a ship without a rudder._
 __rudderless__
-__ruddy__ _adj_ :nine: Ruddy is used to describe something that is reddish — like the color of red hair, tomatoes, or your cheeks on a cold winter's day. _Until her skin was ruddy._
+__ruddy__ _adj_ :nine::m: Ruddy is used to describe something that is reddish—like the color of red hair, tomatoes, or your cheeks on a cold winter's day. _Until her skin was ruddy._
 __rude__
 __rudiment__ _n_
 __rue the day (that something happened)__ _idiom_ To curse or bitterly regret a point in time (in which something happened or one did something).